DUNE/g4lbne/README.txt

 DecayPipeFillGEANTmat 27

-Save the fill as CD1-CDR_Geo_DPHelium.input.
-Similarly, create a file called CD1-CDR_GeoRHC_DPHelium.input that is the same as CD1-CDR_GeoRHC.input with the DecayPipeFillGEANTmat again changed to 27.
+Save the fill as DPHelium_FHC.input.
+Similarly, create a file called DPHelium_RHC.input that is the same as Nominal_RHC.input with the DecayPipeFillGEANTmat again changed to 27.

 2. Generate nominal and varied flux ntuples

-After obtaining credential for running on the FermiGrid (see the wiki), you can use the script example/submit_flux.py to generate a large sample of flux MC in both the nominal and varied configurations.
+After obtaining credentials for running on the FermiGrid, you can use the script example/submit_flux.py to generate a large sample of flux MC in both the nominal and varied configurations.
 The various inputs and options of submit_flux.py are available by executing

 python submit_flux.py --help

+The following commands will submit 250 jobs each in neutrino and anti-neutrino mode using the nominal and varied input cards.
+Each job will simulate 100,000 protons on target.
+You can simulate more or less POT if you want, but it's important that you remember what POT/file you requested since it will be necessary later for normalizing plots.

+python submit_flux.py -f 1 -l 250 -n 100000 --macro=nubeam-G4PBeam-stdnubeam  --input=Nominal_FHC
+python submit_flux.py -f 1 -l 250 -n 100000 --macro=nubeam-G4PBeam-stdnubeam  --input=Nominal_RHC
+python submit_flux.py -f 1 -l 250 -n 100000 --macro=nubeam-G4PBeam-stdnubeam  --input=DPHelium_FHC
+python submit_flux.py -f 1 -l 250 -n 100000 --macro=nubeam-G4PBeam-stdnubeam  --input=DPHelium_RHC

+Each job will take approximately two hours once it starts running on a grid machine.
+The whole set of four samples will typically complete within a few hours.
+You can see the status of your jobs by executing condor_q | grep <your_userid>.
+When the jobs have completed, output files and logfiles should appear in your /lbne/data/users/<your_userid>/fluxfiles/ directory.
+If they don't, check the logfiles in your $CONDOR_TMP area, which will hopefully hold clues about what went wrong.

+2. Make flux and event rate histograms

+To make flux and event rate histograms, you can use the Root macro example/makeFluxHistograms.C.
+It compiles and runs code in eventRates.C that loops over the flux ntuples and plots the flux and event rates at a specified detector location.
+It assumes that files are in the directory structure created by submit_flux.py and has input options to specify the g4lbne version, input card, detector location and geant4 physics list.
+You can also specify the number of files you generated and the number of POT per file.
+For example, to process the ntuples created above you would do:

+root -q -b makeFluxHistograms.C\(\"G4PBeam\",\"v2r4p1\",\"Nominal_FHC\",\"LBNEFD\", \"QGSP_BERT\",\"250\",\"100000\"\);
+root -q -b makeFluxHistograms.C\(\"G4PBeam\",\"v2r4p1\",\"Nominal_RHC\",\"LBNEFD\", \"QGSP_BERT\",\"250\",\"100000\"\);
+root -q -b makeFluxHistograms.C\(\"G4PBeam\",\"v2r4p1\",\"DPHelium_FHC\",\"LBNEFD\", \"QGSP_BERT\",\"250\",\"100000\"\);
+root -q -b makeFluxHistograms.C\(\"G4PBeam\",\"v2r4p1\",\"DPHelium_RHC\",\"LBNEFD\", \"QGSP_BERT\",\"250\",\"100000\"\);

+Each 25,000,000 POT job takes around 10 minutes.
+You may find it useful to put the commands above in a bash script and to execute it with 'nohup' so that the jobs will continue running even if you close your terminal window.

+Each instance of makeFluxHistograms.C will create two histos_*.root files in the /lbne/data/users/<your_userid>/fluxfiles/ directory where your flux ntuples are stored -- one with flux/event rates histograms covering 0-20 GeV, intended for presentation plots, and one (with "_fastmc" in the file name) with fine binning meant serve as FastMC input.

+2. Make comparison plots and tables

+The root macro eventRateComparison.C can be used to make some simple plots comparing your two flux simulations.
+You must specify whether you want to compare oscillated or unoscillated event rates, and the simulation, version, inputcard, location, physics list of the two simulations you want to compare.
+For example:

+root -q -b eventRateComparison.C\(\"unoscillated\",\"G4PBeam\",\"G4PBeam\",\"v2r4p1\",\"v2r4p1\",\"Nominal_FHC\",\"DecayPipeHelium_FHC\",\"LBNEFD\",\"LBNEFD\",\"QGSP_BERT\",\"QGSP_BERT\",\"Air\",\"Helium\"\) root -q -b eventRateComparison.C\(\"unoscillated\",\"G4PBeam\",\"G4PBeam\",\"v2r4p1\",\"v2r4p1\",\"Nominal_RHC\",\"DecayPipeHelium_RHC\",\"LBNEFD\",\"LBNEFD\",\"QGSP_BERT\",\"QGSP_BERT\",\"Air\",\"Helium\"\)

+will make plots comparing unoscillated neutrino and anti-neutrino mode flux and event rates while:

+root -q -b eventRateComparison.C\(\"oscillated\",\"G4PBeam\",\"G4PBeam\",\"v2r4p1\",\"v2r4p1\",\"Nominal_FHC\",\"DecayPipeHelium_FHC\",\"LBNEFD\",\"LBNEFD\",\"QGSP_BERT\",\"QGSP_BERT\",\"Air\",\"Helium\"\) root -q -b eventRateComparison.C\(\"oscillated\",\"G4PBeam\",\"G4PBeam\",\"v2r4p1\",\"v2r4p1\",\"Nominal_RHC\",\"DecayPipeHelium_FHC\",\"LBNEFD\",\"LBNEFD\",\"QGSP_BERT\",\"QGSP_BERT\",\"Air\",\"Helium\"\)

+will similarly compare oscillated fluxes and event rates.
+The last two input strings are meant to describe the two samples and will be used in the plot legends and file names to identify what is being compared.

+Each time you run eventRateComparison.C, a set of image and text files will be written out to a folder called eventRateComparisons in your working directory.